Kimberley-saka/Kimberley-saka/README.md

 I am currently working on a geospatial E-learning platform called <a href="https://github.com/Kimberley-saka/geobrainroom">GeoBrainRoom </a>

-I am on the look out for a Backend development role with a focus in python.
+I am on the look out for backend development roles with a focus in python.

 <img src="pixels.jpg" height=60% width=60%>